shreyans264/robo-cop/README.md

 Instructions
+>add username and password in gitDiff.php file in createComment function

 >create a public access to this service
 >in github got to the repository to add hook
 >goto settings-->Webhooks & Services-->click on Add Webhook